 No matter where students’ post-secondary path leads them, UtmostU is there to offer support.
 Our goal is to ensure that throughout the ups and downs our students will experience as they go off to college, there will always be a supportive community of people invested in their success who they can talk to and ask for help.

 Our students are studying at universities across the country.
 They are amazing individuals and we couldn’t be more proud of their accomplishments.
 Read more about some of our students below:

 Taniesha is studying English Creative Writing and Gender and Women’s Studies at the University of Wisconsin, Madison.
-She is a recipient of the First Wave Hip Hop and Urban Arts Scholarship, and after graduation Spring of 2016, she plans to find work in the legal profession while applying to law school to pursue a career in environmental law.
+She is a recipient of the First Wave Hip Hop and Urban Arts Scholarship, and after graduation December of 2016, she plans to find work in the legal profession while applying to law school to pursue a career in environmental law.

 See video of Taniesha’s poem here »

 Read Taniesha’s full speech »

 “I AM evidence that UtmostU is truly redefining possible.
 UtmostU is that hand that manually reaches in to unpack the presumption that Chicago’s youth can’t be successful.
 The UtmostU team believes we can reach our potential, so they provide us with tools and support to empower us to achieve.
 They come to visit us on our college campuses, no matter the distance, no matter the season, no matter the cause, no matter the excuse; they find a way to continually remind us, we are not alone.”

 Arnesia attends Boston College where she is studying Political Science and Government and is a McNair Scholar.
 Arnesia is interested in politics and public policy and has served as an assistant for both Chicago Alderman Leslie Hairston as well as for the Boston College Vice President of Mission and Ministry.
 She is considering a future career in either law or religious ministry after she graduates the Spring of 2016.